Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Ranikhet (~8 hrs, ~350 km)

 Ranikhet is the farthest on the list and among the calmest.
 Home to the Kumaon Regiment, this cantonment at 1,869m stays green, orderly, and genuinely uncrowded while Nainital, one hour away, heaves under summer footfall.
-Temperatures run 15–25°C. There is a golf course, deep forest walks, Jhula Devi temple (9 km), and the Chaubatia apple orchards (11 km) with a Himalayan panorama that, on a clear October morning, stretches from Nanda Devi (7,816m) to Trishul (7,120m).
+Temperatures run 15 to 25°C. There is a golf course, deep forest walks, Jhula Devi temple (9 km), and the Chaubatia apple orchards (11 km) with a Himalayan panorama that, on a clear October morning, stretches from Nanda Devi (7,816m) to Trishul (7,120m).

 The drive goes via Hapur, Rampur, Kathgodam, then 80 km uphill.